kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-40-expose-workload-apigateway.md

 <!-- tabs:start -->
 #### **Postman**

 - Enter the URL `https://httpbin.{DOMAIN_TO_EXPOSE_WORKLOADS}/ip` and replace the placeholder with the name of your domain.
 Call the endpoint by sending a `GET` request to the HTTPBin Service.
-If successful, the call returns the code `200 OK` response.
+If successful, the call returns the `200 OK` response code.

 - Enter the URL `https://httpbin.{DOMAIN_TO_EXPOSE_WORKLOADS}/post` and replace the placeholder with the name of your domain.
 Call the endpoint by sending a `POST` request to the HTTPBin Service.
-If successful, the call returns the code `200 OK` response.
+If successful, the call returns the `200 OK` response code.

 #### **curl**